AbdullahHendy/live-translation/README.md

 ### CLI
 * **server** can be run directly from the command line:
   > **NOTE**: Running the server for the first time will download the required models in the **Cache** folder (e.g. `~/.cache` on linux).
-The downloading process in the first run might clutter the terminal view leading to scattered and unpredicted locations of the **inital server logs**.
-It is advised to rerun the server after all models finish downloading for better view of the **inital server logs**.
+The downloading process in the first run might clutter the terminal view leading to scattered and unpredicted locations of the **initial server logs**.
+It is advised to rerun the server after all models finish downloading for better view of the **initial server logs**.
   >
   ```bash
   live-translate-server [OPTIONS]